Phaedra (Cabanel): Elements from his past works

-Portraiture

 Cabanel produced many works of portraiture throughout his painting career.
 His soft and precise depictions of women were very popular among the upper classes, establishing the artist as a viable resource for beautiful likenesses.
 In his painting Olivia Peyton Murray Cutting, Cabanel utilized a dark background in order to emphasize the light skin of the woman.
 Her dress is shiny and ornate, scrunched up where the fabric meets the furniture.
 Her chair and pillows are lavish and decorated, adding a luxurious effect.
 These elements can all be seen in Phaedra in the dark background illuminating her pale body, the luscious fabrics that shine and ripple, and the opulent luxury of her bedchamber's adornments.
-Further, Cabanel's model for the work was a distinguished banker's wife, alluding to the popularity of his portraiture techniques.

-The Female Nude

 Cabanel's most famous female nude figure is his Birth of Venus.
 This work shows a reclining female nude with her hands above her head, harkening back to Titian's Bacchanal of the Andrians.
 Her sexualized pose emphasizes the erotic nature of Venus, while her overlapped legs suggest a soft modesty.
 While Phaedra is not overtly sexual, she is a horizontal nude whose character is associated with lustful love, showing continuity between Cabanel's past works and this one.